aws-samples/serverless-patterns/apigw-restapi-vpclink-v2/README.md

-# AWS Service 1 to AWS Service 2
+# AWS REST API Gateway to private Load Balancer through VPC Link V2

 This pattern deploys an Amazon API Gateway REST with a VPC Link V2 integration.
 The new feature of November 2025 now allows REST APIs to be integrated directly with ALBs through a VPC Link V2 integration (without having to use a NLB in the middle).
 I aslo allows HTTP APIs to integrate with a Network Load Balancer through the same VPC Link V2.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-restapi-vpclink-v2

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.